SaintPaddy/S1_Update_Agents/README.md

 **SentinelMgmtUrl**

-This is the URL to your management portal.
+This is the URL to your management portal (without trailing slash).

 **ApiToken**